 2. Describe the Strategy

 Now, it’s time to describe your agency’s approach to SEO.
-This is the strategic section of the proposal.
+This is the strategic section of the proposal where we reiterate our agency's holistic approach to SEO.

 - Technical SEO